Is Kamala Harris ready to step up?

 Why We Wrote This

-With many Democrats concerned about President Biden’s ability to serve a second term, the spotlight is shining brighter on Vice President Harris.
+With many Democrats concerned about President Joe Biden’s ability to serve a second term, the spotlight is shining brighter on Vice President Kamala Harris.
 That gives her an opportunity to reintroduce herself to voters after a rough start.

 Ms. Harris’ troubles have not all been of her own making.
 Early on, Mr. Biden seemed to distance himself from her as she struggled.
 He called her “a work in progress,” according to a book chronicling his first two years in office.